AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/gpio/driver.rst

 use a trick: when a line is set as output, if the line is flagged as open drain, and the IN output value is low, it will be driven low as usual.
-But if the IN output value is set to high, it will instead *NOT* be driven high, instead it will be switched to input, as input mode is high impedance, thus achieveing an "open drain emulation" of sorts: electrically the behaviour will be identical, with the exception of possible hardware glitches when switching the mode of the line.
+But if the IN output value is set to high, it will instead *NOT* be driven high, instead it will be switched to input, as input mode is an equivalent to high impedance, thus achieving an "open drain emulation" of sorts: electrically the behaviour will be identical, with the exception of possible hardware glitches when switching the mode of the line.

 For open source configuration the same principle is used, just that instead of actively driving the line low, it is set to input.